andysmithfal/indramqtt/readme.md

 This was hacked together very quickly but works, I will update this if I get the time to include energy usage/cost data.

+You will need to provide the Indra device ID, which can be obtained looking at the requests the web app sends to the API.

 I recommend running this in Docker:

 ```